rieckpil/progmot/content/post/one-year-course-release.md

 ### Don't get drained in the sales dopamine cycle

-Seeing sales come in almost daily, this started as a dopamine kick.
-I soon eagerly checked my mails after work (I never check my mails first thing in the morning) and was hoping to see some order information in my inbox.
+Seeing sales come in almost daily, I soon started to eagerly check my mails after work (I never check my mails first thing in the morning).
+Subconsciously I got drained into a habit of frequently checking my sales due to a small dopamine rush which each new order.
+It's similar to the urge of checking the Twitter feed, HackerNews or Reddit for updates.

-I somehow connected my happiness to how many sales I made.
-There were weeks where not one course .
+Each new customer gave me some gratification and relief.
+Up until the point when there were no new customers for several days.
+I started to feel unhappy.

 In the beginning I tried to run temporary discount campaigns to see at least some sales coming in.
-I stopped this as I didn't want to screw existing customers just for the purpose that I see these lously sale graph go up.
+That wasn't worth the effort as it screwed existing customers just for the purpose that I see this lousily sale graph go up.

 That's not worth it.

-If your product is good and you have a sales funnel, it's only a matter of time until a new course user joins.
-This sales ambition might drain your creative resources.
+If your product is good, and you have an established sales funnel, it's only a matter of time until a new course user joins.

+These sales ambitions might drain your creative resources, and you start focussing on the wrong ends (aka. get more sales vs. make a great product).

 ## What's next?